mikegleen/modes/doc/source/index.rst

 -  **title** Optional.
 If omitted, a best-guess title will be created from the xpath statement, ignoring predicates (expressions within square brackets).
    If in a control document, the title will be shown in diagnostics but is not otherwise used.
-The titles of documents must be unique.
+The titles of data-related documents must be unique as this title corresponds to a CSV column heading.
 -  **value** Required for **ifeq**, **ifnoteq**, **ifattribeq**, **ifcontains**, or **constant** command.
 -  **width** truncate this column to this number of characters when writing to